The grant application period for the 2015 round of the Recording Program is closed. Applicants will be notified of funding decisions by June 2015.

 - If any proposed work is currently available in recorded form, a list of the existing recording(s), and an explanation of why a new recording of the work is desirable.

-- The plans and timetable for the proposed recording project, including plans for production, promotion and distribution.
+- The plans for the proposed recording project, including a detailed timetable with specific dates and actionable steps for production, promotion and distribution.

 - A brief biography and list of major works of the composer(s) whose music is to be recorded.